andres-lowrie/lang/docs/content/docs/basics/types.md

 ```
 collection:list:int = [1, 2, "boo"]

-=> Compile error: The list 'collection' can only have 'int' ....
+=> Error: The list 'collection' can only have 'int' ....
 ```

 #### Index access